flatironinstitute/CaImAn/docs/source/Installation.rst

 manages this.
 If you have not installed Caiman before, you can do

 ``caimanmanager.py install``
-if you used the conda-forge package OR
+if you used the conda-forge package or the `pip install .` option

+OR

 ``python caimanmanager.py install --inplace`` if you used the developer mode with ``pip install -e .``